AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 Compiler directives are interesting though you may never need to use them.
 Those that I find the most useful are `//go:debug` and `//go:build`.
 The recently added capabilities of `//go:debug` add to Go's amazing compatibility features.
 Unfortunately, I did not have enough time to cover conditional compilation (`//go:build`) but I will do very soon in my next post.

-I have tried to shows uses for some of the other directives but most of the time you won't need them.
+I have tried to show uses for some of the other directives but most of the time you won't need them.
 If you do use them it is important to understand their persnickety syntax.
 If you get it wrong you probably won't get an error message, so you need to verify that it had an effect (eg use the `-gcflags -m` build flags to verify that `//go:noinline` had an effect).